allen880117/Simulated-Quantum-Annealing/README.md

 ### Our Optimizations

-* According to optimized access pattern of the coefficients, we design the interface with `hls::stream`, successfully decrease the usage of the memory with minor tradeoff.
+* According to the optimized access pattern of the coefficients, we design the interface with `hls::stream`, successfully decrease the usage of the memory with the minor tradeoff.

 * By the array partition, indicating loop dependencies, and the explicit loop unrolling, we successfully overlap the execution stage of the trotter units.

-* Adding pseudo random number generator ([reference](https://people.sc.fsu.edu/~jburkardt/cpp_src/uniform/uniform.html)) into the kerenl to speed up the whole system.
+* Adding pseudorandom number generator ([reference](https://people.sc.fsu.edu/~jburkardt/cpp_src/uniform/uniform.html)) into the kernel to speed up the whole system.

 * Adding the support to the variable boundary.

-* Time complexity is O(S(S+T)), which the number of trotter won't harm the performance as huge as the naive implementation.
+* Time complexity is O(S(S+T)), which the number of trotters won't harm the performance as huge as the naive implementation.

 ### Further Report